ASIC's role in super

 Licensing changes

 From 1 January 2021, Australian financial services licensees authorised to deal in superannuation who are also RSE licensees regulated by APRA are taken, by law, to be authorised to Provide a Superannuation Trustee Service.
-A search of ASIC’s Professional Registers for the licence conditions of relevant licensees may not currently show the new authorisation as ASIC needs to undertake a process of updating the details recorded on the Professional Register (which is to be completed by 30 June 2021).
+A search of the ASIC Professional Registers Search for the licence conditions of relevant licensees may not currently show the new authorisation as ASIC needs to undertake a process of updating the details recorded on the Professional Register (which is to be completed by 30 June 2021).
 The licence authorisation is effective for relevant licensees even if not recorded on the Professional Register.

 ASIC has contacted superannuation trustees with further information about licensing regime changes that are relevant to them.
 On 20 January 2021, ASIC wrote to superannuation trustees who are now authorised, by law, to provide a superannuation trustee service.